- - - - - - - - - - - -

 The three good-lookers at the top are, from left to right, an Executive TR-10, a Kaytone, and a turquoise Miny.
 All three use 3" tape reels and are from Japan.

-To the left is the impressive and strange American-made Mohawk Midgetape 44 (model BR-1).
+On the yellow boomerang are three views of the impressive and strange American-made Mohawk Midgetape 44 (model BR-1).
 It’s dated 1957 and uses a metal tape cartridge.
 The electronics inside include three subminiature tubes.
 The built-in hand crank is for manual rewind.

 Above is the Craig TR-404 (Japan), a Sanyo-made recorder using 2.5-inch reels.
 Next is the all-chrome (wow!)
 Juliette LT-44 (Japan), using 3 inch reels, and at right the Fi-Cord 101S, a nifty little “spy” recorder using 2-inch reels.
 It has a built-in microphone and was made in Switzerland.